 How much of the above standard process do you automate?
 If the answer is… almost none, now is the time to consider experimenting with different tactics.
 Not only can automation make your team more effective, it can also free up time for strategic tasks like improving customer satisfaction.
 Long-term, these systems will make your company more process-driven and grow the viability of an exit sell (if that ever becomes your end goal).

-We recommend this excellent slide deck from Mozak Design about “How to Clone Yourself through Automation”, which we’ve referenced to automate our own processes at Inspry.
 If you already use many different web apps and you’re looking to automate transferring info between them, Zapier is also a great tool to consider.

 Maintain your network with virtual networking and personalized customer check-ins